n-perivoliotis/-eSymposiumDb/README.md

 # eSymposiumDb

-### Use the following commands to restore eSymposium database to the saved image below
+### Use the following commands to restore eSymposium database to the saved image above

 1. from project's root cd /backup
 2. $ mongoimport --db=eSymposiumDb --collection=UserPosts --file=UserPosts.json